Delphi Archaeological Museum: Room 6

 This room contains the archaic and classical facades of the Temple of Apollo.

 The archaic sculptures, made of Parian marble, include a carriage with four horses, carrying Apollo.
 To the left of the carriage stood three female figures, possibly the daughters of Kekrops, king of Athens, and to the right three male figures.
 The scene is identified as the advent of Apollo to Delphi.
 The central acroterion of the temple depicted a victory (Nike) running with her knee lifted up in the air.
 The two side acroteria depicted Sphinxes.
 The western pediment sculptures depicted a Gigantomachy.
 Both pediments are attributed to the Athenian sculptor Antenor.

 The sculptures of the pediments of the 4th century temple were made of Pentelic marble.
-On the eastern pediment Apollo was seated on a tripod, flanked by Leto, ARtemis and the Muses.
+On the eastern pediment Apollo was seated on a tripod, flanked by Leto, Artemis, and the Muses.
 On the western pediment was depicted Dionysus, surrounded by female figures, the Thyades.
 Both pediments are attributed to the sculptors Praxias and Androsthenes.

 Room 7

 These two rooms contain objects from the Treasury of the Athenians; the first room contains the metopes, the second contains acroteria, pedimental sculpture and inscriptions.

-The two pediments of the Treasury of the Athenians are fragmentary and depict, apparently, the meeting of Theseus and Peirithus (eastern pediment) and Hercules in a battle scene (western pediment).
+The two pediments of the Treasury of the Athenians are fragmentary and depict, apparently, the meeting of Theseus and Peirithus (eastern pediment) and Heracles in a battle scene (western pediment).
 Twenty-seven out of the thirty metopes of the treasury are also preserved.
 They bear representations in deep relief.
 The east side metopes depict an Amazonomachy.
 The south side metopes depict the heroic deeds of Theseus, such as the killing of the Minotaur, the bull of Marathon, the hero with an amazon, the hero with the goddess Athena, the fight against the bandit Cercyon and against Skiron.
-On the north side are depicted nine heroic deeds of Hercules, such as the fight against Geryones, in four consequent metopes, in an unusual "narrative" style.
+On the north side are depicted nine heroic deeds of Heracles, such as the fight against Geryones, in four consequent metopes, in an unusual "narrative" style.